 Are there any additional pricing factors to consider?

 Yes.
-While the typical price will be around $250 – 550 per square metre for the majority of retaining walls in Sydney, there can easily be some confusion in the quotes and estimates.
+While the typical price will be around $250 – 550 per square metre in Sydney, there can easily be some confusion in the quotes and estimates.

 Some contractors will charge you for supply and installation but will have a separate charge for excavation and drainage.
 These costs can vary quite a lot, and you may pay an hourly rate here with a fixed rate per square metre for the retaining wall.
 This can obviously add to the overall costs.